Hanka8/Hanka8/README.md

 ### Hi there 👋

-I'm a self-taught web developer with a flair for design.
+I'm a self-taught frontend developer.
 Welcome to my GitHub profile!

 🌐 **About Me:**
 - As a self-taught hobby developer, I've honed my skills in HTML, CSS and JavaScript.